20+ Maven Interview Questions and answers. You must prepare for 2021

 To know Maven’s direct and indirect dependencies?

-Sometimes a developer needs to know project dependencies and transitive dependencies to resolve conflicts with different versions of artifacts.
+Sometimes, developers need to be aware of both project dependencies and transitive dependencies to effectively resolve conflicts arising from different versions of artifacts.”

 mvn dependency:tree